robert0714/packt-serverless-programming-cookbook-practical-solutions-2019/Chapter04/cognito-client-side-authentication-flow/README.md

     }
     ```
     > As this is a non-admin API, we do not have to specify the admin profile from the command line.
 The `initiate auth` command will return a `NEW_PASSWORD_REQUIRED` challenge and a `session ID`.
-3. Send a response to the `auth` challenge, as follows:
+3. Send a response to the `auth` challenge(use `aws cognito-idp respond-to-auth-challenge`), as follows:
     ```bash
     aws cognito-idp respond-to-auth-challenge \
         --client-id 4ssm8oh504j4q146ic4hogbo2s \